Atlanta Falcons coach Mike Smith might be one of the straightest shooters in the NFL. That’s why he just might be the perfect coach for Brian Banks.

 Banks said all he can ask for is a chance.

-With the Falcons, Banks will at least get a fair chance to show whether he can play in the NFL.
+With the Falcons, Banks will at least get a fair chance to show if he can play in the NFL.